allenakinkunle/allenakinkunle.github.io/README.md

 I answer questions on Stack Overflow: [**Stack Overflow**](http://stackoverflow.com/users/1748587/akinkunle-allen)

 ## License
+You may not reuse anything within the following folders without my permission:
+* _posts/
+* img/

 All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.